MicrosoftDocs/office-developer-client-docs/docs/infopath/form-templates/how-to-work-with-digital-signatures.md

 description: "The object model of the Microsoft.Office.InfoPath namespace provides features for working with digital signatures programmatically."
 ---

-# How to: Work with Digital Signatures
+# Work with Digital Signatures

 The object model of the [Microsoft.Office.InfoPath](https://msdn.microsoft.com/library/Microsoft.Office.InfoPath.aspx) namespace provides features for working with digital signatures programmatically.